MeLikeGitWeb/FNF_Pnguinmod_Edition/README.md

-This is going to be just a Penguinmod FNF port project for now because I want to and aslo this project was created by TheShovel
+This is going to be just a Penguinmod FNF port project for now because I want to and aslo this project was created by TheShovel.
+And if you see PlaceHolder or Hold it mean I don't know how to use github since it my first time using github